b7nguyen/docker_django_first/readme.md

 Issues:
 - When connecting vscode to container, "./manage test" cannot be ran.
 Once vscode is disconnected from container, it will work again on other CLI.
     Fix: Switched from Colima to Docker Desktop and it is working now.

+How to run app on both container and directly on the host machine?
+- Set an environment variable like IN_DOCKER_CONTAINER in DockerFile.
+Then use os.environ.get to detect it and act accordingly.